-Returning to Canada, Ms. Smith continued her education at the National Ballet School and earned her Advanced R.A.D., Advanced Cecchetti and Advanced National Dance examinations.
-She also received her teaching certificates in both the R.A.D.
-Teacher’s Exam and ISTD National Dance exam.
+Transitioning her love of teaching into her next career move, Ms. Smith returned to Canada and continued her post-secondary education at Canada’s National Ballet School, as well as earning her Advanced 2 R.A.D., Advanced 2 Cecchetti and Advanced National Dance Examinations.
+She also achieved her teaching certificates in both the R.A.D.
+Teacher’s Examination and the ISTD National Dance Teachers Examination.
+Ms. Smith also recently received her Silver Swans Licence from the R.A.D.
 Ms. Smith returned to the Goh Ballet Academy in 2001, bringing her international experience and love of ballet as the Associate Director to the Junior School.

 Isabel Yuan was born in China where she studied classical Ballet at the Beijing Dance Academy (the National Ballet of China), and graduated with distinction in all subjects.
 Ms. Yuan danced professionally as a principal ballet dancer for 15 years with the Tani Ballet Company in Tokyo, Japan and performed internationally in the most famous classical ballets such as Don Quixote, La Sylphide, Sleeping Beauty, The Nutcracker, La Fille Mal Gardee, Coppelia, Cinderella and Swan Lake among others.
 After sustaining dance injuries, Ms. Yuan retired from dancing and came to Canada to study at the National Ballet School of Canada to obtain her professional dance teacher training in Toronto.
 She has over two decades of teaching experience and this includes guest teaching at the Royal Winnipeg Ballet School of Canada, the Beijing National Ballet School, and the National Ballet School of New Zealand.